Than Oo

 He was born in Chaungnadan village in Pyay Township, Pegu Province (now Bago Region), located 170 mi north of Rangoon (now Yangon) in 1928.
 His mother was mentally ill, while his father and elder brother died when Than Oo was young.
 Than Oo studied at Rangoon University, obtaining a Bachelor of Arts in education.
-He continued his study at the University of Hawaii, through a scholarship with the East-West Center, and obtained a Master of Education in 1963.
+He continued his study at the University of Hawaiʻi, through a scholarship with the East-West Center, and obtained a Master of Education in 1963.

 Than Oo subsequently returned to Burma.
 He was appointed Assistant Administration Officer of Schools at the Directorate of Education, and went on to become a Principal of the Bassein Teacher Training School.
-In 1965, he was appointed as the Assistant Education Research Officer under the Ministry of Education's Burma Education Research Bureau.
+In 1965, he was appointed the Assistant Education Research Officer under the Ministry of Education's Burma Education Research Bureau.
 There, he began a nationwide mass literacy movement that increased Burma's literacy rate to 78.6% by 1988, and reformed the Burmese language pedagogy.

 In 1977, he was appointed to Director-General of the MOE's Department of Basic Education, becoming an influential education advisor.

-Current projects
+Later projects

-Than Oo is the chairman of the Myanmar Academy of Arts and Science.
-He also currently serves on the academic advisory board of the Myanmar Education Promotion Implementation Committee.
-He also serves as the chairman for the Myanmar Literacy Resource Centre.
+Than Oo was the chairman of the Myanmar Academy of Arts and Science.
+He also served on the academic advisory board of the Myanmar Education Promotion Implementation Committee.
+He also served as the chairman for the Myanmar Literacy Resource Centre.